-They target a lot of running specific muscles, they convenient requiring no equipment but your own bodyweight, and can be easily added to your post-run routine.
+They are convenient to do, and can easily be added to your post-run routine.

 - Press up through your heels to return to starting position.

-5. Single Leg Deadlifts
+5. Single-Leg Deadlifts

 - Start by holding two dumbbells or a weighted bar in front of your body.

 - While standing tall, shift your weight to your right foot